gear-foundation/academy/docs/05-hello-world-advanced/more-advanced.md

 hide_table_of_contents: true
 ---

-In this lesson, you will learn to enhance your program with additional functionality by introducing two new messages: `SendHelloTo` and `SendHelloReply`.
+In this lesson, you'll learn to enhance your program with additional functionality by introducing two new messages: `SendHelloTo` and `SendHelloReply`.

 When the program receives the SendHelloTo message, it will send a "hello" message to the specified account.
 Similarly, upon receiving the SendHelloReply message, the program will respond with a "hello" message to the account from which the message originated.

 To further enrich our program, we'll utilize the send function.
 Upon receiving the `SendHelloTo message`, it will send a hello message to the specified account and upon receiving the `SendHelloReply` message, it will reply with a greeting message.